Rick-v-E/motionmind_hardware/README.md

 # Motionmind Hardware Interface
 ROS2 control hardware interface for Solution Cubed Motionmind Rev2/3 motor controllers.

-This package depends on the `serial` package.
-For ROS2, there is no official release (yet).
-Therefore, clone and build [this](https://github.com/iwelch82/serial-ros2) package.

 ## Usage
 Add the plugin to the `ros2_control` tag in your URDF file:
 ```xml